-"Title IX Formal Complaint"- A document filed by a Title IX Complainant or signed by the Title IX Coordinator alleging Title IX Sexual Harassment against a Title IX Respondent and requesting that Fremont College investigate the allegation.
-At the time of filing a Formal Title IX Complaint, a Title IX Complainant must be participating in or attempting to participate in Fremont College's Education Program or Activity within which the Formal Title IX Complaint is filed.
-A Formal Title IX Complaint may be filed with the Title IX Coordinator in person, by mail, or by email, by using the contact information required to be listed for the Title IX Coordinator in Fremont College's Nondiscrimination Policy and included in this Student Handbook.
-As used here, the phrase "document filed by a Title IX Complainant" means a document or electronic submission (such as by email or paper or electronic form provided for this purpose by Fremont College) that contains the Title IX Complainant's physical or digital signature, or otherwise indicates that the Title IX Complainant is the person filing the Formal Title IX Coordinator is not a complainant or otherwise a party under this Title IX Sexual Harassment Grievance Process.
+"Title IX Formal Complaint"- A document filed by a Title IX Complainant or signed by the Title IX Coordinator alleging Title IX Sexual Harassment against a Title IX Respondent and requesting that Fremont University investigate the allegation.
+At the time of filing a Formal Title IX Complaint, a Title IX Complainant must be participating in or attempting to participate in Fremont University's Education Program or Activity within which the Formal Title IX Coordinator in person, by mail, or by email, by using the contact information required to be listed for the Title IX Coordinator in Fremont University's Nondiscrimination Policy and included in this Student Handbook.
+As used here, the phrase "document filed by a Title IX Complainant" means a document or electronic submission (such as by email or paper or electronic form provided for this purpose by Fremont University) that contains the Title IX Complainant's physical or digital signature, or otherwise indicates that the Title IX Coordinator signs a Formal Title IX Complaint.
+Where the Title IX Coordinator signs a Formal Title IX Complaint, the Title IX Coordinator is not a complainant or otherwise a party under this Title IX Sexual Harassment Grievance Process.